IGRAPHI/BrochureGenerator/README.md

 ### Common Issues and Solutions

-#### 1. **PDF Download Not Working / "ModuleNotFoundError: xhtml2pdf"**
+#### 1. **PDF Download Not Working / Module Errors**

 **Error Message:**

 ```
-ModuleNotFoundError: No module named 'xhtml2pdf'
+ModuleNotFoundError: No module named 'reportlab'
 ```

-**Cause:** The PDF generation library isn't installed or Streamlit is running from the wrong Python environment.
+**Cause:** The PDF generation libraries aren't installed or Streamlit is running from the wrong Python environment.

 **Solutions:**